Right preconditioned GMRES for arbitrary singular systems: Abstract

 \section{Abstract}

-{ Brown and Walker (1997) showed that GMRES determines a least squares solution of $ A \bx = \bb $ where $ A \in \rnn $ without breakdown for arbitrary $ \bb, \bx_0 \in \rn $ if and only if $A$ is range-symmetric, i.e. $ \ran(A^\trans) = \ran(A) $, where $ A $ may be singular and $\bb $ may not be in the range space $\ran(A)$ of $A$.
-In this paper, we propose applying GMRES to $ A C A^\trans \bz = \bb $, where $ C \in \rnn $ is symmetric positive definite.
-This determines a least squares solution $ \bx = CA^\trans \bz$ of $ A \bx = \bb $ without breakdown for arbitrary (singular) matrix $A \in \rnn$ and $\bb \in \rn$.
+{Brown and Walker (1997) showed that GMRES determines a least squares solution of $\nba \bx = \bb$ where $ \nba \in \rnn $ without breakdown for arbitrary $ \bb, \bx_0 \in \rn $ if and only if $\nba$ is range-symmetric, i.e. $ \ran(\nba^\trans) = \ran(\nba) $, where $ \nba $ may be singular and $\bb $ may not be in the range space $\ran(\nba)$ of $\nba$.
+In this paper, we propose applying GMRES to $ \nba \nbc \nba^\trans \bz = \bb $, where $ \nbc \in \rnn $ is symmetric positive definite.
+This determines a least squares solution $ \bx = \nbc \nba^\trans \bz$ of $ \nba \bx = \bb $ without breakdown for arbitrary (singular) matrix $\nba \in \rnn$ and $\bb \in \rn$.
 To make the method numerically stable, we propose using the pseudoinverse with an appropriate threshold parameter to suppress the influence of tiny singular values when solving the severely ill-conditioned Hessenberg systems which arise in the Arnoldi process of GMRES when solving inconsistent range-symmetric systems.
-Numerical experiments show that the method taking $C$ to be the identity matrix gives the least squares solution even when $A$ is not range-symmetric, including the case when $ {\rm index}(A) >1$. } \\ \\ {\bf Key words.} GMRES method; Right preconditioning; EP singular systems; Range-symmetric; GP singular systems; Index; Pseudoinverse. \\ \\ {\bf MSC codes.} 65F08, 65F10, 15A06, 15A09
+Numerical experiments show that the method taking $\nbc$ to be the identity matrix and the inverse matrix of the diagonal matrix whose diagonal elements are the diagonal elements of $\nba^{\trans}\nba$ gives a least squares solution even when $\nba$ is not range-symmetric, including the case when $ {\rm {\textmd {index}}}(\nba) >1$.} \\ \\ {\bf Key words.} GMRES method; Right preconditioning; Range-symmetric; GP singular systems; Index; Pseudoinverse. \\ \\ {\bf MSC codes.} 65F08, 65F10, 15A06, 15A09